 Overview

-Tammam Azzam, born in 1980 in Damascus, Syria, is a Berlin-based painter and collage artist whose practice navigates the intersecting territories of memory, architecture, and cultural loss.
-Working across painting, paper collage, and mixed media, Azzam builds visual languages from fragmentation itself -- tearing, layering, and reconstructing materials to mirror the aesthetics of destruction and the persistence of what survives it.
-He studied oil painting at the Faculty of Fine Arts, University of Damascus, graduating in 2001, and later deepened his practice through advanced workshops with the late German-Syrian painter Marwan in Amman, Jordan.
+Tammam Azzam (born 1980 in Damascus, Syria) is a Berlin-based painter and collage artist whose work explores memory, architecture and cultural loss.
+Working across painting, paper collage and mixed media, he has developed a visual language grounded in fragmentation: tearing, layering and reconstructing materials to reflect both the aesthetics of destruction and the persistence of what endures.
+Azzam studied oil painting at the Faculty of Fine Arts at the University of Damascus, graduating in 2001, and later deepened his practice through advanced workshops with the German-Syrian painter Marwan in Amman, Jordan.

-Azzam gained wide international attention with his 2013 series The Syrian Museum, in which digitally composited European masterworks -- among them Gustav Klimt's The Kiss -- were overlaid onto photographs of bombed-out Syrian buildings, creating images that circulated globally and sparked urgent conversations about cultural erasure and the politics of visibility.
-Since relocating to Germany in 2016, his practice has evolved toward an expansive body of paper collage works that explore fragility, accumulation, and the unfinished as an aesthetic condition.
-His works are held in major public and private collections across Europe, the Middle East, and the United States.
+Azzam gained wide international recognition with his 2013 series The Syrian Museum, in which digitally composited European masterworks—including Gustav Klimt’s The Kiss—are superimposed onto photographs of bombed Syrian buildings.
+These images circulated globally and prompted urgent conversations about cultural erasure, war and the politics of visibility.
+Since relocating to Germany in 2016, his practice has shifted toward an expansive body of paper-based works that investigate fragility, accumulation and the unfinished as an aesthetic condition.
+His works are held in major public and private collections across Europe, the Middle East and the United States.
 Tammam Azzam is represented by KORNFELD Galerie Berlin, where he has been the subject of multiple solo exhibitions.

 Works